Home General country informationMexico – General info

 Religion:

-89% Roman Catholic; Protestant, Jewish and Bahai minorities.
+89% Roman Catholic; Protestant, Jewish and Baha’i minorities.

-local time:
+Local time:

-Mexico extends over three time zones:
+Mexico spans three time zones:

-110/120 V, 60 Hz; American two-pin flat plug.
+110/120 V, 60 Hz; American two-pin flat plugs.
 Adapter necessary.

 Money – Currency:

-Mexican peso
+Mexican Peso

-National Anthem:
+National anthem:

 Mexicanos, al grito de guerra